 The main solar array (a further bank of mono-crystalline solar panels were installed shortly after this photograph was taken (2005).

 The original batteries were sadly flogged to death by a caretaker.
 They were replaced in 2007 by sixteen gel cell 12 volts batteries.
 Each is of 235 amp hour.
 The Plasmatronic regulator was replaced by an 80 amp Outback Power unit.

 The 16 by 12 volt (235) amp hour gel cell battery was connected in series-parallel to provide 940 amp hours (45 kWh).

 The SEA 48 volt dc -230 volt ac inverter has a peak capacity of 11 kW.
 An Outback Power 80 solar regulator can be partly seen (bottom left).The small unit under the SEA is a Xantrex energy monitor.

 All lighting was compact fluorescent (this was before the era of LEDs).
 A very efficient Fisher & Paykel fridge coped well in Broome’s hot periods.
 Cooking was via LP gas (using 40 litre cylinders).
 Water heating was solar only – and worked well even in winter.

 We started building in earnest in August 2000 and moved into the semi-completed house but already all solar house just before Christmas.

 The all solar house worked well for us for ten years.
 Whilst there I wrote and published five books.
 I also spent three years at Notre Dame University auditing the Aboriginal Studies course.
 Meanwhile Maarit acquired two university degrees, and added some Spanish and Mandarin to her existing four languages.

 This article was originally published in Natural Home Builder.
-It was updated by Collyn Rivers in 2011 and 2014.
+It was updated by Collyn Rivers in 2011, 2014 and 2017.